 Group therapy gives the advantage of being able to hear others’ stories to learn from, bounce ideas back and forth, and to practice social skills in a practical and real way.

-Individual therapy gives you the privacy to talk about sensitive matters, the attention to your own particular needs, and the feedback from a therapist.
+Individual therapy gives you the privacy to talk about sensitive matters, attention to your own particular needs, and feedback from a therapist.

 Cocaine treatment planning